ochik100/TraveLearn/README.md

 # TraveLearn

-### Introduction
+### Overview

-Imagine a graphical network representation of all the people in the world, where two people are connected upon any type of interaction.
-In this graph, an edge has formed between your node and mine; I am now very curious as to why.

 TraveLearn creates a network representation of travelers in the United States based on their interactions with other travelers on Trip Advisor travel forums.
+Communities of like-minded individuals are identified amongst a graph of millions of travelers.
+When topics are extracted from each community, various travel concerns and interests are discovered.
+Companies are able to benefit from and cater to the concerns and interests of travelers by creating personalized marketing strategies.

 ---